tolauwae/phd-thesis/src/foundations/foundations.typ

 Intercession debuggers are an interesting case to study in terms of our correctness criteria.
 Since, we expect the debugger to observe the same semantics as the program, we need to be careful when changing the program state.
 It is very easy when changing even just a simple variable to break debugger correctness.
-Luckily we can illustrate this with even a simple language like #stlc.
+Luckily, we can illustrate this in the #stlc by allowing the debugger to substitute terms at runtime.#note[This is similar to substitutions through let bindings @pierce02:types.]

 #semantics(
     [*Intercession debugger semantics extending #remotedbg.*],